sambitpoddar/ninjaprobe/README.md

 ## Contribute

-Contributions to NinjaProbe are welcome!
+Contributions to Ninja Probe are welcome!
 If you'd like to contribute to the project, please follow these steps:

 1. Fork the repository on GitHub.
 2. Create a new branch for your feature or bug fix.